A proximal method for composite minimization: Related Work

-The issue of identification of the face of a constraint set on which the solution of a constrained optimization problem lies has been the focus of numerous other works.
-Some papers show that the projection of the point $x-\sigma \nabla f(x)$ onto the feasible set (for some fixed $\sigma>0$) lies on the same face as the solution $\bar{x}$, under certain nondegeneracy assumptions on the problem and geometric assumptions on the feasible set.
-Identification of so-called quasi-polyhedral faces of convex sets was described by Burke and Mor\'e~\cite{BurM88}.
-An extension to the nonconvex case is provided by Burke~\cite{Bur90}, who considers algorithms that work with linearizations of the constraints describing the feasible set.
-Wright~\cite{Wri93a} considers surfaces of a convex set that can be parametrized by a smooth algebraic mapping, and shows how algorithms of gradient projection type can identify such surfaces once the iterates are sufficiently close to a solution.
-Lewis~\cite{Lew03a} and Hare and Lewis~\cite{HarL04} extend these results to the nonconvex, nonsmooth case by using concepts from nonsmooth analysis, including partly smooth functions and prox-regularity.
-In their setting, the concept of a identifiable face of a feasible set becomes a certain type of manifold with respect to which $h$ is partly smooth (see Definition~\ref{def:ps} above).
-Their main results give conditions under which the active manifold is identified from within a neighborhood of the solution.
+\paragraph{Manifold Identification} The issue of identification of the face of a constraint set on which the solution of a constrained optimization problem lies has been the focus of numerous works.
+For the problem $\min_{x \in X} \, f(x)$, for a closed set $X \subset \R^n$, some papers show that the projection of the point $x-(1/\mu) \nabla f(x)$ onto the feasible set $X$ (for some fixed $\mu>0$) lies on the same face as the solution $\bar{x}$, under certain nondegeneracy assumptions on the problem and geometric assumptions on $X$.
+Identification of so-called quasi-polyhedral faces of convex $X$ was described by Burke and Mor\'e~\cite{BurM88}.
+An extension to the nonconvex case is provided by Burke~\cite{Bur90}, who considers algorithms that work with linearizations of the constraints describing $X$.
+Wright~\cite{Wri93a} considers surfaces of a convex set $X$ that can be parametrized by a smooth algebraic mapping, and shows how algorithms of gradient projection type can identify such surfaces once the iterates are sufficiently close to a solution.
+Lewis~\cite{Lew03a} and Hare and Lewis~\cite{HarL04} extend these identification results to the nonconvex, nonsmooth case by using concepts from nonsmooth analysis, including partly smooth functions and prox-regularity.
+In their setting, the concept of an identifiable face of a feasible set is extended to a certain type of manifold with respect to which the function $h$ in \eqnok{hc} is partly smooth (see Definition~\ref{def:ps} above).

+A rich class of convex composite functions with partly smooth structure was discussed in detail by Bonnans and Shapiro~\cite{BonS00} and Shapiro~\cite{Sha03c}.
+For a detailed discussion of the relationship between that class and partial smoothness, see \cite{BolDL11a}.